Rules and Regulations

-1. Commitment: We ask if you sign up for a Universal Tennis Flex League that you commit to playing all your matches.
-Following through on your commitment to your local Universal Tennis Flex League will make it a fun and rewarding experience for you and for your fellow players.
+1. Commitment: We ask if you sign up for a UTR Sports Tennis Flex League that you commit to playing all your matches.
+Following through on your commitment to your local UTR Sports Tennis Flex League will make it a fun and rewarding experience for you and for your fellow players.

 2. League Options and Ages: Players registering for the co-ed league are segmented into two leagues:

 a.
 Co-ed Adult league (ages 16 and above)

 b.
 Co-ed Junior League (ages 12 - 18)

 Note: 16, 17, and 18-year-olds may be placed in either the Junior or the Adult league at the discretion of the Flex League Manager, based on UTR rating and location.

 c.
 Ladies leagues are available in select markets and are for players 16+ years of age.
 Should there not be enough players registered for the Ladies league division, players may opt to either play in the co-ed Adult league or be withdrawn/refunded in advance of the league matchups being posted.

 d.
 Doubles leagues are available in select markets, are co-ed, and are for players 16+ years of age.

 - Singles league cost is $29 for Power Subscribers or $41 for non-Power Subscribers